 Because we’re having a great deal of fun together.
 And we’re a bit nerdy.
 And that’s ok.

-Míša is an Assistant Professor at the Department of English.
+Míša Hejná is Assistant Professor at the Department of English.
 Her research interests lie primarily in the areas of phonetics, phonology, and language variation and change.
 She’s very much interested in motivations behind sound change, phonetic precursors of the sound patterns of languages, and mechanical biases behind such patterns.